wacncontent/CustomizeTool/removeCommentOutput2/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 1. To use a storage account in Azure, choose the **Your subscription** option button and select the desired storage account.

 1. To use custom credentials, choose the **Manually entered credentials** options button.
 Enter the storage account name, and either the primary or second key.
-For information about how to create a storage account and how to enter the details for the storage account in the **Create Storage Connection String** dialog box, see [Setting Up Services Required to Publish a Cloud Service from Visual Studio](/documentation/articles/vs-azure-tools-setting-up-services-required-to-publish-a-cloud-service-from-visual-studio).
+For information about how to create a storage account and how to enter the details for the storage account in the **Create Storage Connection String** dialog box, see [Prepare to publish or deploy an Azure application from Visual Studio](/documentation/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio).

 1. To delete a connection string, select the connection string and then choose the **Remove Setting** button.